Best Outdoor Gas Grill Review – Top 5 Hottest List for September, 2023 with Buying Guide

 Weber’s the name most people think of when they’re looking for a gas grill (incidentally, Napoleon is considered “the Weber of Canada”).
 That’s understandable, since Weber’s been producing high-quality grills since they released their first charcoal unit in 1951.

 As with Napoleon, Weber offers a large variety of gas grills; some are larger and more expensive, with more features, than the E-310.
-The Groom+Style review team have chosen this one as our #2 entry on the list of the top 5 best gas grills, however, because it comes in at a lower price point while still providing Weber-quality grilling.
+The Your House Garden review team have chosen this one as our #2 entry on the list of the top 5 best gas grills, however, because it comes in at a lower price point while still providing Weber-quality grilling.

 There are always going to be some compromises in the materials used to build a reasonably priced grill, and that’s probably why the Genesis cookbox is made from cast aluminum rather than stainless steel, although the three burners are made from high-grade stainless steel.
 The wide grates are easy-to-clean porcelain-enameled cast-iron and the “Flavorizer bars”, similar to sear plates on other grills, are porcelain enamel.

 There are actually some benefits to cast-iron over stainless steel; they hold heat longer than steel, so they’re a good choice for slow-cooking foods like ribs.
 In short, you’re not paying much higher prices charged for all-stainless construction, but the grill is constructed to maximize heat distribution, consistency, and effectiveness, so the end product is still delicious.

 The total cooking area on this Weber is smaller than we’d like, at 637 square inches, and some of that is taken up by the small warming rack above the main grilling area.
 It’s more than enough space to prepare dinner for the family, though.